Silhouette Cameo 3 Review – Vinyl Cutting Machines Reviewed 2019

 The Silhouette Cameo 3 requires little maintenance such as changing the blades from time to time and new cutting mats.
-In terms of warranty, it is only for a somehow short period and only available in limited locations such as for customers in Canada and US only.
+In terms of the warranty, it is only for a somehow short period and only available in limited locations such as for customers in Canada and the US only.
 For those who may require support, there have been mixed reviews by customers in both extremes.

-For certain people, they have received quick customer support whereas for other they have had a more negative experience.
+For certain people, they have received quick customer support whereas for others they have had a more negative experience.
 Luckily, it possible to receive a lot of help from various community resources usually found online and more specifically in yahoo forums and Facebook groups.
 Also, there is an abundance of online video tutorials guiding on tips when getting started and they know how to create projects.

 The Silhouette Cameo 3 is not very versatile when compared to other similar machines currently in the market.
 This is mainly because the Cameo 3 can only cut through the thinner material than its competitors.
-This mainly depends on the projects one is undertaking hence it may not be an issue for some especially for use who are not interested in cutting through a leather material or balsa wood.
+This mainly depends on the projects one is undertaking hence it may not be an issue for some especially for users who are not interested in cutting through a leather material or balsa wood.
 It is safe to say that the Silhouette Cameo 3 has features that are sufficient and can be expected from a machine that cost its price.

 Its greatest advantage is that it can function fully without the presence of internet connectivity.
 The Silhouette Studio Software can also be described as powerful especially for those specializing in custom designs.
 The Cameo 3 has also been described as quite easy to operate mainly because its interface is simple to work and interact with.